Los Angeles School Brain Injuries

 PSB Law | Los Angeles School Brain Injury Attorneys

-If your child suffered a brain injury while on a school campus, do not hesitate to contact the attorneys of Panish Shea & Boyle.
+If your child suffered a brain injury while on a school campus, do not hesitate to contact the attorneys of Panish Shea & Boyle LLP.
 Our attorneys have years of experience in handling brain injury cases and will work closely with your family to ensure that the responsible party is held accountable for their actions or inactions.
-Contact our Los Angeles or Irvine offices today for your initial free consultation.
+Contact our Los Angeles or Newport offices today for your initial free consultation.